 The Cellar Spider is an arachnid that loves basking in the sun on our porches, sheds, and garages.
 But, if you are fortunate enough to have these spiders around your home, there is no need to worry.

-These types of spiders in Minnesota will keep our nearby rodent population under control and aren’t known for biting humans.
+These spiders in Minnesota will keep our nearby rodent population under control, and they aren’t known for biting humans.
 They also produce silk that is superior in strength to a majority of other spider webs.

 3. Black Widow